smallhacks/beekee/README.md

 ```
 ***
 ##### Raspberry Pi 3
-Connect the Raspberry with Ethernet and boot it
+Connect the Raspberry with Ethernet and boot it.
 ***
 ##### Raspberry Pi Zero W
 Create the file wpa_supplicant.conf in the boot partition to connect to your WIFI: